tyfried/tyfried.github.io/_reports/report-2.md

 permalink: /reports/szego
 ---

-During the summer of 2012 I studied the spectrum of self-adjoint Toeplitz matrices at the University of Michigan's Department of Mathematics under the direction of [Alejandro Uribe](http://www.math.lsa.umich.edu/~uribe/).
+During the summer of 2012 I studied the spectrum of self-adjoint Toeplitz matrices in an [REU](https://lsa.umich.edu/math/undergraduates/research-and-career-opportunities/research/research-experience-for-undergraduates--reu-/recent-reu-projects.html) at the University of Michigan's Department of Mathematics under the direction of [Alejandro Uribe](http://www.math.lsa.umich.edu/~uribe/).
 I proved the Szego Limit Theorem for a very specific type of Berezin-Toeplitz operator, and made a conjecture for more general symbols.

 [\[Report\]](http://tyfried.github.io/files/szego.pdf)